 Steelcase Series 1 User Quickstart

-The Series 1 chair’s feature set provides everything you need to support crisp, effortless neutral postures.
-With proper usage and chair settings, the results are impressive.
+If good posture support is your goal, the Series 1 provides everything you need to support crisp, effortless neutral postures.
+With proper usage and chair settings, good results are easy to achieve.

-After receiving your Series 1, make it a priority to master these steps:
+Make it a priority to master these steps:

 - Adjust the lumbar to support your back just above your beltline.